sprucelabsai/spruce-documentation/src/pages/concepts/views.md

 ### Running code when a `Dialog` is closed

 Sometimes you'll need to tear down some resources when a dialog is closed.
-You can do this by overriding the `didHide()` method in your `CardViewController`.
+You can do this by overriding the `didHide()` method in your `ViewController`.
 For this example, we'll start start with the "Render a `CardViewController` based `Dialog` on load" example from above and we'll use the scenario of wanting to remove event listeners when the dialog is closed.

 <details>
 <summary><strong>Test 1a</strong>: Call load on <em>Dialog's</em> <em>CardViewController</em></summary>